HDFGroup/vol-cache/docs/source/gettingstarted.rst

     export HDF5_PLUGIN_PATH="$HDF5_VOL_DIR/lib"
     export HDF5_VOL_CONNECTOR="cache_ext config=cache_1.cfg;under_vol=512;under_info={under_vol=0;under_info={}}"

-In this case, we have stacked Async VOL (VOL ID: 512) under the cache VOL to perform the data migration between the node-local storage and the global parallel file system.
+HDF5_VOL_CONNECTOR set the VOL connectors to be used according to specific order.
+In the case above, we have stacked Async VOL (VOL ID: 512) under Cache VOL to perform the data migration asynchronously.
+We use the

-We assume that all the VOLs in the same folder HDF5_VOL_DIR/lib.
+We assume that all the VOLs are in the same folder HDF5_VOL_DIR.
+The library files will be put in $(HDF5_VOL_DIR/lib/, and the header files will be put in $(HDF5_VOL_DIR)//include.
 By default, in the Makefile, we set the VOL folder HDF5_VOL_DIR to be $(HDF5_ROOT)/../vol/.
-The library files will be put in $(HDF5_ROOT)/../vol/lib/, and the header files will be put in $(HDF5_ROOT)/../vol/include.
 If you do not have write access to $(HDF5_ROOT)/../, please modify HDF5_VOL_DIR in ./src/Makefile.

 By default, the debugging mode is enabled to ensure the VOL connector is working.
 To disable it, simply remove the $(DEBUG) option from the CC line, and rerun make.

 All the setup of the local storage information is included in cache_1.cfg.
 Currently, we DO NOT yet support automatic detection of the cache storage.
-The user has to provide detail information.
-Below is an example of config file
+The user has to provide detail information manually.
+Below is an example of a config file

 .. code-block::

-    HDF5_CACHE_STORAGE_SCOPE: LOCAL # the scope of the cache storage [LOCAL|GLOBAL]
+    HDF5_CACHE_STORAGE_SCOPE: LOCAL # caching approach [LOCAL|GLOBAL]
     HDF5_CACHE_STORAGE_PATH: /local/scratch # path of the storage for caching
     HDF5_CACHE_STORAGE_SIZE: 128188383838 # capacity of the storage in unit of byte
     HDF5_CACHE_WRITE_BUFFER_SIZE: 2147483648 # Storage space reserved for staging data to be written to the parallel file system.